 Victims of human trafficking.
 If you were a victim of human trafficking (slavery), you might qualify for Social Security disability benefits.

-As you probably know, your immigration status, and the conditions under which you were granted that status, can be quite complex.
+Your immigration status, and the conditions under which you were granted that status, can be quite complex.
 And immigration status is only one of several eligibility requirements you need to meet to receive SSDI benefits.

 Since Social Security requires you to have a specific immigration status to be eligible for disability benefits, if you're not a citizen, you might want to consult with an attorney specializing in immigration law.